My journey with Miss Universe New Zealand

 If you live in another regional centre, Miss Universe New Zealand will pay your accommodation on Friday, April 28 and Saturday, April 29; we will also provide transport from Auckland Airport or Skycity bus terminal.
 Refreshments will be provided on Friday evening, and a catered lunch will be provided on Saturday and Sunday.

-We would suggest you book your airfare to Auckland as soon as possible.
+Those invited should book their airfare to Auckland as soon as possible.

 Stiletto Camp incorporates a make-up and grooming workshop, professional head shots with a leading fashion photographer (which you get to keep; hairstylists and make-up artists will be on hand), a media workshop with veteran TV producer Nigel Godfrey, choreography workshop with a renowned New Zealand choreographer, and a lot more besides.
 We start off on a Friday evening with a social get-together, where you will get an even more detailed outline of My Journey, then there are full days on Saturday and Sunday.
 You will also receive a terrific goody bag.